26 Best language courses online to become multilingual

 Reading tip: Here is a guide on how to learn a language fast.
 Browse our lists of personal growth courses online or language learning apps to learn multiple languages.

-edX (visit website) offers a variety of language courses online that are specially designed for three types of learners.
-Firstly, for traditional learners who may just be curious about a new culture.
-Professionals who need to learn networking and basic communication in another language.
-And lastly, AP students who are preparing for their exams.
+edX (visit website) offers a variety of language online courses tailored for three types of learners: traditional learners curious about a new culture, professionals needing basic communication for networking, and AP students preparing for exams.

-Languages offered are English, Spanish, Mandarin, Japanese and Italian as well as one course that teaches the revival of endangered languages.
-These online language classes are presented by various esteemed institutions across the world.
+Languages offered include English, Spanish, Mandarin, Japanese, and Italian, along with a course focused on the revival of endangered languages.
+These classes are presented by esteemed institutions from around the world.

 Platform: edX | Type: Courses, Professional Certificates, XSeries Program